Configure Incoming and Outgoing Filtering With G Suite

 - The option to Reject all mail not from gateway IPs (from Spam Experts) is available but it may be best to leave this option unticked just now as existing servers might still have the old MX records.
 We advise waiting a few days before selecting this option.

-- Click to open the Hosts tab and click ADD ROUTE.
+- Open the Hosts section and click ADD ROUTE.

-- Give the route a name e.g. Spam Experts Outbound.
+- Give the route a name e.g. Spam Experts Outgoing.

 - Enter smtp.antispamcloud.com and 587 in the hostname and port fields.